Convex-Dev/convex-web/src/main/resources/markdown/explorer.md

 ## Blocks

-The Blocks utility lets you inspect all blocks that have been accepted into the official network consensus, right back to the initialisation of the network.
+The [Blocks](https://convex.world/#/explorer/blocks) utility lets you inspect all blocks that have been accepted into the official network consensus, right back to the initialisation of the network.

 ## Transactions

-The Transactions utility lets you examine all the transactions that have been executed - which in turn must have been included in a Block.
+The [Transactions](https://convex.world/#/explorer/transactions) utility lets you examine all the transactions that have been executed (because they have been executed, they must already have been included in a Block).

 You can see all information relevant to a transaction, including: